davidfokkema/arduino-visa-firmware/README.md

 Example usage:
 ```
+# Ask for identification
 > *IDN?
 Arduino VISA firmware v0.1

+# Set the first analog output channel to output 2.8 V
 > OUT:CH1:VOLT 2.8
 2.80

+# Measure the signal on the second analog input channel (raw value)
 > MEAS:CH2?
 292

+# Measure the signal on the second analog input channel (in volts)
 > MEAS:CH2:VOLT?
 0.95

+# Measure the signal on the third analog input channel (in volts)
 > MEAS:CH3:VOLT?
 2.75
 ```